Bengal Presidency: Executive councils

-Established by Charter Act of 1833, the Governor-General in Council was subordinate to the Court of Directors of the East India Company and the British Crown.
-The Governor-General in Council in Fort William enacted legislation, such as the prohibition of Persian as an official language under Act no. XXIX of 1837 passed by the President of the Council of India in Council on 20 November 1837.
+Established by Charter Act 1833, the Governor-General in Council was subordinate to the Court of Directors of the East India Company and the British Crown.
+The governor-general in council in Fort William enacted legislation, such as the prohibition of Persian as an official language under Act no. XXIX of 1837 passed by the president of the Council of India in Council on 20 November 1837.

 Judiciary

 The Calcutta High Court was set up in 1862.
 The building was designed on the model of Ypres Cloth Hall in Belgium.
 The Dacca High Court building was built during the early 20th century, with elements of a Roman pantheon.
 District courts were established in all district headquarters of the Bengal Presidency.
 At the district level, tax collectors and revenue officers acted with the power of magistrates.
 In 1829, magisterial power was given to all Collectors and Revenue Officers.
 The controversy regarding the lack of separation of powers continued until 1921.